Heath Clinic (HIV)

 The Heath Clinic (HIV) is an outpatient service for people living with HIV (Newly diagnosed and on-going care).

-The HIV clinic is carrying out most appointments via telephone.
+Due to the Covid-19 pandemic the HIV clinic is carrying out most appointments via telephone.
 We are inviting patients in for bloods and essential appointments only.
 Please do not attend clinic unless you have been advised to by a clinician.

 If you have any questions regarding HIV and Covid - Most questions can be answered here.
 Please check before you call.

 If you have any questions regarding the Covid-19 vaccine please click here.

 Only patients with low CD4 count need to self-isolate.
 Your doctor will be aware and will contact you if you need to self-isolate.

 We provide comprehensive care for HIV management including:

 - Multi-disciplinary team approach with seamless care for those diagnosed from inpatient stay to the clinic.

 - Consultant led medical care with access to inpatient facilities and investigations when appropriate.